KyleWilliford/bemore/README.md

 You will need to configure the slack bot to send requests to the exposed domain.
 Look at the ngrok output to get the public domain.

+---
+For a "real" version of this slack app, a live list of bad domains/urls/etc. should be retrieved at server start, and periodically after that.
+This application currently loads files that were retrieved on October 24th, or thereabouts.

 How to start the idiot bot application server
 ---